The Pathway Initiative

 Our Mission

-We aim to increase access for talented and motivated African American, Hispanic, and Latino students, to help them achieve their career potential in medicine and support their return to medically underserved communities, helping to mitigate the shortage of clinicians of color in the United States.
+We aim to increase access for talented and motivated, yet underserved, students, to help them achieve their career potential in medicine, the life sciences, and biotechnology, and support their return to medically underserved communities, increasing health care access for all.
+The Pathway Initiative currently serves students in Massachusetts, with the goal of expanding to support students nationwide.

 The Problem

-The African American, Hispanic, and Latino communities have long experienced inequities in educational opportunities.
-These inequities are attributed to many factors including economic barriers, limited community resources, underfunded for schools, and more.
-As a result, underrepresented students who aspire to become doctors face significant obstacles on the pathway to their goals, which perpetuates the lack of diversity in medicine and in turn lowers the overall quality of care for patients of color, who report better outcomes and improved communication and trust when seeing doctors of color.
+Students from low-income and historically marginalized communities have long experienced inequities in educational opportunities due to economic barriers and limited school and community resources, among other causes.
+As a result, these students who aspire to careers in medicine, the life sciences, or biotechnology face significant obstacles on the pathway to their goals, which perpetuates a lack of diversity in medicine and biomedicine, and in turn impacts quality of care and outcomes for many patients.

 Underlying Causes

-The disparity in wealth by race in the United States is one of the root causes of this problem.
-Underfunded and underrepresented communities are ill-equipped to provide their students with the necessary educational opportunities, mentorship, and resources to succeed in medicine.
+Underfunded and underrepresented communities are ill-equipped to provide their students with the necessary educational opportunities, mentorship, and resources to succeed in medicine and STEM fields.

 What We Can Do

-By providing educationally underserved students the necessary resources to succeed, through mentoring, internship opportunities, and other training support, starting in high school and continuing through medical school, the Pathway Initiative seeks to show students the possibilities of a career in medicine–and to provide the helping hand to make that career a reality.
+By providing historically marginalized students with the necessary resources to succeed, through STEM tutorials, mentoring, internship opportunities, and other training support, starting in middle school and high school and continuing through college, medical school, and graduate programs.
+The Pathway Initiative seeks to show students the possibilities of a career in medicine and STEM—and to provide the helping hand to make that career a reality.

 Explore Our Student Programs